HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Introduction

+For human reconstruction from sparse views, the key is to fuse the geometry details that are observed in the input multi-view images.
+Instead of using a naive averaging pooling operation for multi-view feature fusion in PIFu\cite{pifu}, we present a pixel-aligned spatial transformer in the reconstruction network.
+The proposed transformer is able to automatically calculate different fusion weights for each input view.
+In this way, we are able to preserve the geometry details such as clothing folds that are observed in the input images, resulting in highly-detailed reconstruction.

-To achieve the goal of high quality rendering from sparse views, the core is to solve the severe occlusion problems caused by the sparsity of input views.
-If we warp all the pixels of source views to the novel view, the render results will suffer severe artifacts and blurring as many pixels or areas are invisible in the novel view.
-For this end, we propose geometry-guided pixel-wise feature integration to map the source views to the novel view.
-We will perform visibility reasoning and find the visible source views for each pixel of the novel view, which will provide a guidance for the following feature integration.
+To achieve the goal of high-quality rendering from sparse views, the core is to solve the severe occlusion problems caused by the sparsity of input views.
+If we warp all the pixels of source views to the novel view, the occlusion will cause artifacts and blurring in the rendering results, as many pixels are invisible in the novel view.
+To solve this problem, we propose geometry-guided pixel-wise feature integration in the rendering network.
+Based on the reconstruction results from the reconstruction network, the proposed integration method will perform visibility reasoning and find the visible source views for each pixel of the novel view, enabling us to solve the occlusion problems and get high-quality rendering images.

-For efficient visibility reasoning, a high quality reconstruction is essential.
-If the reconstruction results lose the geometry details that observed in the source views, the visibility reasoning will be inaccurate, resulting in rendering artifacts and blurring.
-Therefore, we present a pixel-aligned spatial transformer for multi-view feature fusion in the reconstruction network.
-The proposed transformer is able to preserve geometry details such as clothing folds that observed in the input views, resulting in highly-detailed reconstruction.
+Unlike the neural-network-based rendering works that need to train or fine-tune an independent network for each scene or human \cite{nerf, neuralbody, dynamicTexture, neuraltexture}, the proposed HDhuman is a general rendering framework.
+Benefiting from the generalization ability of pixel-aligned spatial transformer and geometry-guided feature integration, our method is able to perform high-quality reconstruction and rendering for novel subjects without any fine-tuning.
+Experiments show that our general approach significantly improves the rendering quality compared with all the existing generic and specific works.